This feature is in Public Preview.

 In North America, this feature is available only on Enterprise accounts.
-In the rest of the world, it is available only on accounts that include the Databricks Operational Security Package.
+In the rest of the world, it is available only on accounts that include the Premium plan (or, for customers who subscribed to Databricks before March 3, 2020, the Operational Security package).
 If you don’t know the kind of account you’re on, contact your Databricks sales representative.

 Table access control lets you programmatically grant and revoke access to your data using the Databricks view-based access control model.